 Let's now look at the practical steps for calibrating your display.
 First, get rid of any distracting background colors or patterns on the computer desktop.
 Consider choosing a neutral color theme for your operating system.
-On a PC, go to Control Panels $\Rightarrow$ Appearance & Personalization $\Rightarrow$ Window Color and Appearance.
-I suggest you choose the Graphite theme and adjust the Color Intensity slider as desired (Figure 2).
+If you are using a PC, go to Control Panels ⇒ Appearance & Personalization ⇒ Window Color and Appearance.
+I then suggest you choose the Graphite theme and adjust the Color Intensity slider as desired.
+This is all very subjective of course, but personally I think these adjustments improve the look of both operating systems.

 The only reliable way to calibrate and profile your display is to use a hardware calibration system.
 Some displays, such as the LaCie range can be bought with a bundled hardware calibrator, but there are many other types of stand-alone calibration packages to consider.
-The ColorVision Spyder4 series are affordable and sold with the software needed to perform a display calibration.
+The ColorVision Spyder4 series are affordable and are sold with the software needed to perform a display calibration.
 More expensive is the basICColor Discus (though much recommended by some experts).
 Colorimeter devices can only be used to measure the output from a display.
 Unlike the more expensive spectrophotometers, you can't use them to measure print targets, but when it comes to profiling a display they are just as good.

-The X-Rite product range includes emissive spectrophotometers that can measure all types of displays and build printer profiles too when used in conjunction with X-Rite, or other calibration software (see Figure 3).
-For example, the ColorMunki Photo is an integrated calibration/profiling device that can work with everything, including LCD projectors.
-If all you are interested in is calibrating and profiling a computer display there is no great advantage in choosing a spectrophotometer over the more economically priced colorimeter devices.
-Whatever you do, I certainly advise you to include a calibrator/ software package with any display purchase.
+The X-Rite product range includes the i1 system, which is available in several different packages.
+The i1 Pro 2 (Figure 5) is an emissive spectrophotometer that can measure all types of displays and build printer profiles too when used in conjunction with X-Rite, or other calibration software (such as basICColor).
+Also in the X-Rite range, is the ColorMunki Photo, which is an integrated calibration/profiling device that can work with everything, including LCD beamer projectors.

+If all you are interested in is calibrating and profiling a computer display, there is no great advantage in choosing a spectrophotometer over the more economically priced colorimeter devices.
+Whatever you do, I certainly advise you to include a calibrator/software package with any display purchase.